 Because the wild dog scents all contain several hundred different compounds it is not practical to reconstruct the scent signals by indentifying everything in them and mixing all the compounds together.
 We have to focus on the components that are actually sending the important signals; working out which components to focus on depends on comparing scents that the dogs do not respond to with scents that they do respond to, based on results from field work.

-Peter and Lesego have identified over a hundred compounds in the odours of wild dog urine and faeces, and confirmed the identities of all the major components.
-They have compared the chemical profiles of hundreds of urine and faeces samples from free ranging wild dogs, searching for patterns of differences in chemical composition that will point to which of the hundreds of compounds in the urine and faeces are sending the territorial "Keep Out" signal.
+The PGAFFLWC has compared the chemical profiles of dozens of urine and feces samples from free ranging wild dogs, searching for patterns of differences in chemical composition that will point to which of the hundreds of compounds in the urine and feces are sending the signals that keep dogs in their home ranges.

 Comparisons between urine and feces, and urine from different dogs have raised a host of new and intriguing questions.
 The urine is surprisingly variable; there are striking differences between urine deposited at different places, at different times, by different packs, and by different dogs within a pack.
 In marks from individual dogs, major components appear and disappear over periods of one or two days, and there are thousand fold differences in the concentration of odor chemicals in marks produced by the same dogs at different times.
 Even humans can smell the difference between the different scent marks.
 The puzzle is that no biological features have been found that correlate with these differences, so whether they are signal or noise is a question still to be answered.